 Accidents Happen (1)

-Accidents happen all the time in the haulage industry and unfortunately over the years W & J Riding suffered their fair share.
+Accidents are a frequent event in the haulage industry and unfortunately over the years W & J Riding suffered their fair share.

 Below is a selection of various incidents which Tom Riding documented from the mid 1950's through to when he retired from the company in 1995.